adumortier/brownfield-of-dreams/README.md

 ### About the Project

 Brownfield Of Dreams is a Ruby on Rails brownfield project used to organize YouTube content used for online learning.
-Assigned as a paired project, we worked across a period of ten days to implement new functionalities to the platform: an external API consumption, OAuth functionality (through GitHub), email activation of accounts, email invitation of users, bookmarking, adding other users as friends.
+Assigned as a paired project, we worked across a period of ten days to implement new functionalities to the platform:
+⋅⋅* external API consumption (GitHub)
+⋅⋅* OAuth functionality (through GitHub)
+⋅⋅* email activation of accounts
+⋅⋅* email invitation of GitHub users
+⋅⋅* bookmarking of video segments
+⋅⋅* addition of other users as friends.

 Continuous Integration was setup with Travis CI.